happydasch/nspanel_haui/README.md

   Configuration and entity handling, more definitions, better code, sort out issues

   0.2.1:
-  - clock: restyle clock, only 3 days forecast
+  - clock: restyle clock, only 3 days forecast, show notifications icon.
   - wakeup: make the wakeup process more configureable. add default wakeup behaviour.
+  - wakeup: open previous panel if display was not off, open home panel if display was off after wakeup.
+  - notifications: receive notifications and show them on the display.
+Show an icon on the home panel and on sleep panels.
+Notifications are available and can be opened and closed until discarded.
+  - new panels:
+    - notification: show current notifications.
+  - sounds: play sounds on startup and on notifications.
   - eye-candy:
     - wider sliders in different screens